nvmax/FluxComfyDiscordbot/readme.md

 6.  **Out of Memory Errors** - Try generating smaller images or using fewer LoRAs. - Close other resource-intensive applications on your system.

 ### Still Having Trouble?
 If you're still experiencing issues:
-- Double-check all configuration settings by running the Setup.py.
+- Double-check all configuration settings by running the Setup.py or setup.exe.
 - Consult the ComfyUI documentation for advanced troubleshooting specific to the image generation backend.
 		- There are options to use lowvram for comfyui this may allow it to work on 4070's 4060's and AMD GPUs with less that 24GB of VRam, even if you are running fluxfusion checkpoints.